eicket/myIQRadio/README.md

 ## Java environment

-This java application runs on all recent Java versions and was tested on Java 1.8, 15 and 17.
+This java application runs on all recent Java versions and was tested on Java 25.

 The app uses the native javax library for all audio processing.
 So no external libraries, dll's .. are required.

+A pom.xml file is included for building and packaging.
-The user interface is developed with JavaFX version 15.
+The user interface is developed with JavaFX version 25.
 The GUI layout is defined in the Main.fxml file and can be edited by hand, or better, with the JavaFX SceneBuilder.

-In your IDE, make sure that the following jar files are on the project classpath :
-javafx-swt.jar
-javafx.base.jar
-javafx.controls.jar
-javafx.fxml.jar
-javafx.graphics.jar
-javafx.media.jar
-javafx.swing.jar
-javafx.web.jar

-The Java app can be started up as follows : java --module-path "{your path to Java FX}\openjfx-15.0.1_windows-x64_bin-sdk\javafx-sdk-15.0.1\lib" --add-modules javafx.controls,javafx.fxml -Djava.util.logging.config.file=console_logging.properties -jar "dist\myIQRadio.jar"

 Give it a try, and if you like it, give it a good fork !
 73's